Yemen: The plan, the raid, and the aftermath

 Trump first learned about the plan from National Security Adviser Michael Flynn on the morning of January 25, five days after his inauguration, a White House official told CNN.

-At dinner in the White House residence that evening, he gave his conditional go-ahead to his top military brass, on the advice of Flynn, his defense secretary nominee James Mattis and Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff.
-Trump officially signed off on the plan a day later.
+At a dinner in the White House residence that evening, Trump gave his conditional go-ahead to his top military brass on the advice of Flynn, his defense secretary nominee James Mattis and Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff.
+He officially signed off on the plan a day later.

 THE RAID

 The raid was on an al Qaeda compound in Yemen's Al Bayda province and was considered relatively risky.
 The goal was to collect intelligence needed to aid future strikes against al Qaeda and prevent terror attacks, a military official said.
 The forces also hoped to target or gain intelligence to help find the leader of AQAP, Qassim al-Rimi, according to a senior US military official.

 The raid involved elite US Navy SEALs and special forces from the UAE, with armed drones flying overhead in support, according to officials from several countries.

-But as the combined force approached the compound, it was detected and an intense firefight broke out.
+But as forces approached the compound, they were detected and an intense firefight broke out.
 Chief Petty Officer William "Ryan" Owens was killed and three other SEALs were injured.

 During the battle, al Qaeda fighters took up firing positions on the roof of a nearby building.
 As the US troops came under fire, they called in an airstrike against the building, which likely led to civilian casualties, military officials said.

-An 8-year-old girl -- the daughter of Anwar Al-Awlaki, a US-born cleric who directed attacks against the US from Yemen -- was reportedly among those who died.
-Her father was killed in 2011.

-Aside from the casualties, the raid appears to have achieved some of its goals.
+But the raid appears to have achieved some of its goals.
 US Central Command said three senior AQAP officials were killed and valuable intelligence retrieved.

 THE AFTERMATH

-The raid was described as a "failure" by a senior Yemeni defense official on Wednesday who said that his government had asked the US to stop ground operations in the country without its approval.
+The raid was described as a "failure" by a senior Yemeni military official on Wednesday who said that his government had asked the US to stop ground operations in the country without its approval.

-Before the raid, the US had carried out operations without explicit consent -- or, as the Yemeni official put it to CNN, the US had "a green light for conducting ground missions."
-But that light "is now red," he said, speaking on condition of anonymity.

-"That's what happens when a mission goes wrong," he said.
-"From the intelligence we have, conducting a raid was the wrong option and failure was written all over it.
-The only side that gained is al Qaeda."

-But the official went on to say that Yemen did not want to lose the US as a key ally.

-A US defense official said Yemen was notified before the raid happened and pushed back at the idea that any additional restrictions have been placed on US counter-terrorism in Yemen, saying "nothing has changed."
+But a US defense official said Yemen was notified before the raid happened and denied that any additional restrictions have been placed, saying "nothing has changed."

+Before the raid, the US had "a green light for conducting ground missions," the Yemeni official told CNN, speaking on condition of anonymity.
+But that light "is now red," he said.

+Senator McCain, who chairs the Senate Committee on Armed Services, said in statement that many objectives of the raid had been met.
+But, he added, "I would not describe any operation that results in the loss of American life as a success."

+White House Press Secretary Sean Spicer responded by calling for McCain to apologize.
+He described the raid as "absolutely a success," adding that "I think anyone who would suggest it's not a success does disservice to the life of Chief Ryan Owens."

-The raid appeared to amuse al-Rimi, the AQAP leader.
+The raid also appeared to amuse al-Rimi, the AQAP leader.
 "The new fool of the White House received a painful slap across his face," he said in an 11-minute audio message, taunting Trump.

-US Senator John McCain of Arizona also called the raid a "failure" while speaking to reporters Tuesday.

 DEJA VU?